lmfit/uncertainties/README.rst

 .. image:: https://ci.appveyor.com/api/projects/status/j5238244myqx0a0r?svg=true
    :target: https://ci.appveyor.com/project/lebigot/uncertainties

+**Call for maintainers**: if you want this project to keep living and are ready to maintain it (pull requests management, issue resolution…), please contact me!
+I am ready to share my knowledge of the code logic by participating in discussions (notably around pull requests and issues).

 This is the ``uncertainties`` Python package, which performs **transparent calculations with uncertainties** (aka "error propagation"):